When repairing episiotomies or tearing from birth, some providers put in an extra stitch “for daddy,” with painful consequences for women.

 But starting in the 1980s, high-quality research on episiotomies was released, demonstrating that routine episiotomies cause the very issues they were thought to prevent, leaving many women with more severe tissue trauma and other negative long-term outcomes, including painful intercourse.

-The new guidelines have impacted delivery in the United States.
-In 2012, only 12 percent of births involved an episiotomy, down from 33 percent in 2002.
+The new guidelines for episiotomies have impacted delivery in the U.S. In 2012 only 12% of births involved an episiotomy, down from 33% in 2002.

 Episiotomies still happen and can be clinically indicated in some situations, like when a vacuum or forceps are needed.
 Often, though, the decision about whether to do them comes down to training, preference, and comfort of the obstetric provider.

-For some women, it’s not their medical situation that will decide whether their genital tissue is cut while giving birth, but social and cultural variables well beyond their control or even knowledge.
+For some people, it’s not their medical situation that will decide whether their genital tissue is cut while giving birth, but social and cultural variables well beyond their control or even knowledge.

-Regardless of whether a tear happens on its own or as a result of an episiotomy, it’s not even possible to make a vagina tighter with stitching, according to OBGYN Jesanna Cooper, MD.
+Regardless of whether a tear happens on its own or as a result of an episiotomy, it’s impossible to make a vagina tighter with stitching, according to Dr. Jesanna Cooper, an OB-GYN in Birmingham, AL.

 “A ‘husband stitch’ would not affect overall vaginal tone, as this has much more to do with pelvic floor strength and integrity than with introitus [opening] size,” Cooper explained.